22 Farmhouse Kitchen Cabinet Ideas & Color Options

 Image courtesy of Beau Geste Design

 Finally, remember functionality.
-Think about how you use your kitchen and what you need to store.
+Consider how you use your kitchen and what items you need to store.
 Do you need deep drawers for pots and pans or adjustable shelving for taller items?
-These considerations will help you choose the right cabinets for your needs.
+These considerations will help you select the ideal cabinets for your specific needs.

-1. Shaker Cabinets—Shaker cabinets are the most popular style, thanks to their sleek and minimal design.
+Shaker cabinets are the most popular style, thanks to their sleek and minimal design.
 These simple, flat-panel doors are a classic choice for farmhouse kitchens.
 They can be made from a variety of materials and finishes and customized with different hardware.
+In the image below, MBC Design paired white Shaker cabinetry with dramatically veined marble and a mix of open shelving and glass front doors.

 Shaker Cabinet Doors

-2. Beadboard Cabinets— Beadboard is a type of paneling that features narrow, vertical planks with a slight indentation (or “bead”) between each one that can give your kitchen a cozy, cottage-like feel.
+Beadboard is a type of paneling that features narrow, vertical planks with a slight indentation (or “bead”) between each one.
+It can give your kitchen a cozy, cottage-like feel.
 This provides a detailed and textured surface with sleek and minimal appeal.
-Bedboard cabinets have a classic and timeless style and are another great choice to enhance a farmhouse kitchen.
+Bedboard cabinets have a classic and timeless style, making them another great choice to enhance a farmhouse kitchen.

 Bedboard Kitchen Cabinet Doors